Yun Ch'iho: Collaboration with the Japanese

-Asia-Pacific War time
+World War II

 The Suyang Club Incident, an incident that arrested the members of the Suyang club (a Korean enlightenment movement organization) for propagating prints that were titled as "The role of christians to saving the nation that has fallen(to the japanese)", had occurred in 1936.
 Yun made a personal guarantee of the members that were related to the incident and all were released.
 At that time, he endeavored for Ahn Chang-ho's acquittal, and also filed a petition for Ahn Chang-ho. but was refused by the Japanese Government-General of Korea.
 In 1938, the Heungeup Club Incident occurred, and he similarly guaranteed the personality of all the members related to the incident with the promise of no future bad behavior and all of them are released.
 During the Japanese colonial era, he was strongly against Japanese rule of Korea, and he did not attend Japanese government and Governor-general related events.
 In 1940, he was brought to book for reason of being absent for the event from the Japanese Government-General of Korea.

 In 1939, Japanese Government-General of Korea ordered the implementation of the Sōshi-kaimei policy, a policy that attempted to change Koreans' names into Japanese format.
 Yun was going to propose a postponement of the order, because of the national sentiment held by the Koreans.
 The proposal was considered acceptable by the Japanese Government-General of Korea, and the Japanese Government-General of Korea postponed the implementation of the policy to next year.
 In May 1940, his family was at the Japanese Government-General of Korea conference for the decision regarding his Sōshi-kaimei.
 His family name was changed Ito and thus Sōshi-kaimei for him (that was done in a coercive fashion) was Ito Chikho.

 After the Japan–Korea Treaty of 1910, he largely boycotted Japanese official events.
 In the 1940s, he was finally brought to book for Japanese Government-General of Korea.
 During this time he was under surveillance, and was internally investigated.
 In 1943, he was appointed to the position of advisor of Japanese Government-General of Koreas Privy Council, as the Japanese enforced their demands.